132nd Legislative Session Bill Tracker

 LD 1730, An Act Regarding the Beneficial Electrification Policy of the State

-Sponsor: Rep. Gary Friedman (Bar Harbor)
+Sponsor: Rep. Gary Friedman (D-Bar Harbor)

 Maine Youth for Climate Justice supports this bill.